kastenhq/external-tools/README.md

 # external-tools
-Used to distribute external tools
+Used to distribute external tools used with Kasten K10